apache/dolphinscheduler/docs/docs/en/faq.md

 ---

-## Q : Process definition and process instance offline exception
+## Q : Workflow definition and workflow instance offline exception

 A : For **versions prior to 1.0.4**, modify the code under the escheduler-api cn.escheduler.api.quartz package.